Covered calls are a fairly advanced options strategy used by traders to earn premiums from selling call option contracts.

 All you need to do is buy shares of the covered call ETF, and you will reap the benefits of premiums paid out as quarterly or monthly distributions.

-As mentioned above, the covered call options that are sold will yield a premium that is paid by the buyer.
+As mentioned above, the covered call options sold will yield a premium that the buyer pays.
 The ETF passes these premiums onto the shareholders of the fund.
-The ETF provider makes a profit off of the transaction and expense ratio fees.
+The ETF provider profits from the transaction and expense ratio fees.

 Top Canadian Covered Call ETFs